 Máire Ní Chathasaigh (pronounced Moira Nee Ha-ha-sig) is "the doyenne of Irish harp players" (Scotland on Sunday), “the great innovator of modern Irish harping, a player of outstanding technique and imagination” (The Rough Guide to Irish Music) and one of Ireland’s most important and influential traditional musicians.
 She was described by the late Derek Bell as “the most interesting and original player of the Irish harp today” and is the sole harper recipient to date of Irish music's most prestigious award, Gradam Ceoil TG4 - Irish Traditional Musician of the Year.

 Her live performances had been attracting attention internationally since 1978, when she first toured Germany as part of the hugely-influential and commercially-successful Irish Folk Festival tour.
-Her very first recording was made for the live compilation album released to commemorate that tour; other artists featured were Liam O'Flynn, Andy Irvine, Dolores Keane and John Faulkner, Mick Hanly and Máirtin O'Connor.
+Her very first recording was made for the live compilation album released to commemorate that tour (and featured the first commercial recording of a reel played on the harp in a traditional style); other artists featured were Liam O'Flynn, Andy Irvine, Dolores Keane and John Faulkner, Mick Hanly and Máirtin O'Connor.
 In 1985 she recorded the first harp album ever to concentrate on traditional Irish dance music, The New-Strung Harp, described by The Irish Examiner as "an intensely passionate and intelligent record… a mile-stone in Irish harp music”.
 Her approach has had a profound influence on three generations of Irish harpers and in 2001 she was awarded Gradam Cheoil TG4 - Irish Traditional Musician of the Year “for the excellence and pioneering force of her music, the remarkable growth she has brought to the music of the harp and the positive influence she has had on the young generation of harpers”- a recognition of her pioneering work.
 She remains the sole harpist recipient of this prestigious award.
 (For details see the side-bar on the right.)

 As a solo artist, she performed throughout Europe and the United States in the late 1970s and early 1980s and made many TV and radio broadcasts in Ireland.
 She first toured Germany in 1978 as part of the hugely-influential and commercially-successful Irish Folk Festival tour and her first recording was made for the live compilation album released to commemorate that tour.
 Also in 1978, she took part in took part in Turas na bhFilí go h-Albain (an Irish -Scottish cultural exchange programme jointly-run from 1970 until 2013 by Comhdháil Náisiúnta na Gaeilge and the Scottish Arts Council) in 1978 with poets Michael Hartnett and Cyril Ó Ceirín, sean-nós singer Josie Sheáin Jeaic Mac Donncha and organiser Colonel Eoghan Ó Néill.
 On Monday 1 October, 1979, she performed with her sisters to 400,000 people at Pope John Paul II's Mass in Greenpark Racecourse in Limerick.
 She, together with Liam O'Flynn, Paddy Glackin, Mícheál Ó Domhnaill and Michael Tubridy, represented Ireland in the inaugural EBU (European Broadcasting Union) Folk Festival held in Skagen, Denmark, in June 1980: they had to perform a forty minute radio programme before a live audience, later broadcast on RTÉ Radio 1's 'The Long Note' on 17 November 1980.
 In 1981 and 1982 she took part in Comhaltas tours in the USA - the latter tour featured the then-unknown dancer Michael Flatley, later to go on to worldwide fame as the star and choreographer of hit shows Riverdance and Lord of the Dance.
 In the early 1980s she toured regularly in Ireland, the UK and the USA with Irish music legend Joe Burke and recorded an album called The Tailor's Choice with him.
 At that time she also represented Ireland at a number of events in France and Spain, including a Celtic Festival in La Coruña, Galicia, in 1984, and a touring festival organised by the Maison des Cultures du Monde to celebrate the European Year of Music 1985 where she collaborated with artists from Mali, Sénégal, Congo, Haiti, Mexico, Vietnam, Morocco, Algeria, France and Italy.
 She first performed at the Edinburgh Harp Festival in 1984 and went on to perform there many times since then.
 In June 1986 she gave a private concert in Dromoland Castle, Co Clare, for then-President of Ireland Patrick Hillery and his wife Maeve, and King Juan Carlos and Queen Sofía of Spain on the occasion of the latter's state visit to Ireland.
 She performed in Australia with Aly Bain and Alistair Anderson at the prestigious Perth Festival (Perth Concert Hall) and Melbourne Festival (Melbourne Arts Centre) in January 1987 (a press review of the performance is here).
 She gave a 16-date nationwide lecture tour of the USA in March/April 2006 at the invitation of the Irish American Cultural Institute.
 More recently, she performed solo at the 5th World Harp Congress, Copenhagen 1993 (concert shared with Gráinne Yeats and Isobel Mieras - the first ever Congress event to feature the Irish harp), the 9th World Harp Congress, Dublin, in 2005 (opening concert in St Patrick's Cathedral and solo concert as part of Celtic Highlights series), at the 11th World Harp Congress held in Vancouver in 2011, at the Birmingam Early Music Festival and at festivals in Sweden, Switzerland, Canada, Brazil, the USA, the UK and Ireland.